 Nusa Penida : a paradise for scuba divers

-Nusa Penida is an island of Bali province.
+Nusa Penida island belong to Bali province in Indonesia.
 It has a population of about 45,000 inhabitants and covers about 200 km2.
-In 2010, a 20,057-hectare area around Nusa Penida and the neighboring islands of Nusa Ceningan & Nusa Lembongan were declared a Protected Maritime Zone.
-The island was mostly known until recently for its diving spots.
-Nusa Penida enjoys about fifteen internationally renowned scuba diving sites.
+In 2010, a 20,057 hectare area around Nusa Penida and the neighboring islands of Nusa Ceningan & Nusa Lembongan were declared a Protected Maritime Zone.
+This archipelago of 3 islands, also called Nusa Penida, was mostly known until recently for its great diving spots.

 Nusa Penida : amazing landscapes

-Nusa Penida island has remained wild and offers superb views.
-There is so much to see in Nusa Penida that you will have to make choices.
-The entire south coast features 150 m high cliffs that plunge into the sea.
-Promise for awesome photos at Broken Beach, Temeling or Guyangan for example.
-But also promise for thrilling moments for those who will have the courage to trail down to the beaches.
+Nusa Penida island has remained wild and offers great viewpoint in particular from all the cliffs of the West coast.
+But there are so many places to see and to do in Nusa Penida that you will have to make choices.
+Read about my top 15 sites to visit in Nusa Penida Island.
+The entire south coast features a 150 m high cliff that plunge into the sea.
+Broken Beach and Angel Billabong, Temeling, Guyangan Waterfall or Seganing Waterfall are for example great places to take awesome photos.
+But I also promise thrilling moments to those who will have the courage to trail down to the beach.

 Many spots on the west coast will offer amazing sunset experience.
 One of the best option to take a drink around a pool while enjoying the sunset is Amok sunset bar and restaurant.